PennyLaneAI/qml/whatisqchem.rst

 As an application of quantum computing, it is paramount to the commercial adoption of quantum computers, as simulating properties of matter is a ubiquitous task in many industries.

 Examples include simulating the time evolution of a complex system, estimating the ground state energy of a Hamiltonian, or determining the electronic band structure of an exotic material, all of which go beyond classical physics.
 Since quantum computers are also quantum-mechanical, they offer a potential computational advantage in simulating the quantum properties of matter.
-It is also possible that, using [quantum machine learning](https://pennylane.ai/qml/whatisqml.html), we can exploit quantum computers to learn new classical methods.
+It is also possible that, using `quantum machine learning <https://pennylane.ai/qml/whatisqml.html>`_, we can exploit quantum computers to learn new classical methods.

 Nature is quantum mechanical
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~